aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/add-layer-to-file-gdb-dataset/_index.md

 using System.Text;
 using System.Threading.Tasks;
 ```

 ## Step 1: Copy Directory
-Before proceeding, duplicate the directory containing your GDB dataset.
-This step ensures the original dataset remains intact.
-Use the provided code snippet:
+First, duplicate the folder that contains the original GDB dataset.
+Keeping a copy protects the source data while you experiment.

 ```csharp
 string dataDir = "Your Document Directory";
 var path = dataDir + "ThreeLayers.gdb";
 var datasetPath = "Your Document Directory" + "AddLayerToFileGdbDataset_out.gdb";
 RunExamples.CopyDirectory(path, datasetPath);
 ```

-## Step 2: Open Dataset and Check Creation Capability
+## Step 2: Open Dataset and Verify Creation Capability
-Open the duplicated dataset and check if it can create layers.
-This is confirmed by the presence of `True` in the console output.
+Open the newly copied dataset and confirm that it can create new layers.
+The `CanCreateLayers` property should return **True**.

 ```csharp
 using (var dataset = Dataset.Open(datasetPath, Drivers.FileGdb))
 {
     Console.WriteLine(dataset.CanCreateLayers); // True
 ```

-## Step 3: Create and Populate a New Layer
+## Step 3: Create and Populate a New Layer with spatial reference wgs84
-Create a new layer within the dataset, defining its spatial reference system, attributes, and a sample feature.
-This code snippet demonstrates the process:
+Now we create a layer named **data** and explicitly set its spatial reference to **Wgs84**.
+We also add a simple attribute called **Name** and insert one point feature.

 ```csharp
 using (var layer = dataset.CreateLayer("data", SpatialReferenceSystem.Wgs84))
 {